Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

 Imagine waking up feeling refreshed, versus groggy and irritable.
 Meditation can make that dream come true (pun intended)!

-A photo of Rebecca Michelle an online meditation coach, who is staring out into sea.
+A photo of Rebecca Michelle a private meditation coach, who is staring out into sea.

 Still skeptical about meditation?
 If you’re convinced meditation rocks, (which I hope you are) I’m going to share a short five minute practice to help you begin!